cjteeter/cjteeter.github.io/_posts/2020-09-28-epl-scoring-juiced-ball-draws.md

 It is important to note that the *quality* of chance (i.e., expected goals) has not varied much over these four seasons.
 It is just that for some reason -- juiced balls? -- in 2020 teams are getting more from their opportunities.

 This xG analysis is still only descriptive.
 Players are finding ways to get their shots, even lower-quality ones, past keepers.
 But why this is happening remains unclear.
 The xG model from StatsBomb has been fairly accurate.
-I know it looks like it has been getting worse season-over-season in the figure above, but when using <a href = ""/img/posts/20201020/fig4b_EPLscoring_AvX.png" target = "_blank">full seasons</a> the error has actually been decreasing season-over-season.
-To me, unless there is some major scoring-factor that has changed, this suggests we are in for a few weeks of low-scoring (and underperforming expectation) games.
+I know it looks like it has been getting worse season-over-season in the figure above, but when using <a href = "/img/posts/20201020/fig4b_EPLscoring_AvX.png" target = "_blank">full seasons</a> the error has actually been decreasing season-over-season.
+To me, unless there is some major scoring factor that has changed, this suggests we are in for a few weeks of low-scoring (and underperforming expectation) games.

 --